Netapp Accelerates Critical Block Storage Workloads With New High-Performance Systems

 In addition to the ASA A-Series, NetApp is continuing to advance intelligent data infrastructure with the release of several new enhancements to its portfolio, including:

-New Features for BlueXP : NetApp released new features and updates to BlueXP to make unified management in a hybrid multicloud world simpler for IT.
-BlueXP's newest software updates streamline the ONTAP upgrade process with a service that identifies potential candidates, validates compatibility, reports on recommendations and benefits, and executes selected updates through intuitive wizards.

-“What sets NetApp apart is not just the strength of its storage systems, as displayed by its new ASA A-Series, but also its comprehensive portfolio of solutions to support data operations both on-premises and in the cloud,” said Simon Robinson, Principal Analyst, Enterprise Strategy Group, part of TechTarget.“The definition of value is changing for IT customers.
+'What sets NetApp apart is not just the strength of its storage systems, as displayed by its new ASA A-Series, but also its comprehensive portfolio of solutions to support data operations both on-premises and in the cloud,' said Simon Robinson, Principal Analyst, Enterprise Strategy Group, part of TechTarget.
+'The definition of value is changing for IT customers.
 It isn't just about price or performance anymore; it's both.
 Organizations are running increasingly advanced workloads but need to do so with budgets that they can sustain for the long term.
-By packaging incredible simplicity for block storage workloads with impressive performance and affordable TCO in its ASA A-Series, NetApp is giving organizations the tools they need to succeed in the era of data and intelligence.”
+By packaging incredible simplicity for block storage workloads with impressive performance and affordable TCO in its ASA A-Series, NetApp is giving organizations the tools they need to succeed in the era of data and intelligence.'
+Additional Resources

-NetApp is now accepting orders for the ASA A-Series, which will begin shipping by the end of October 2024.

 About NetApp